Frequently Asked Questions

 Who qualifies for nursing home care?

 Anyone who requires more assistance than they are receiving at the present time; they qualify for nursing home care.
 Another indicator may come from a physician who will recommend “around the clock” care.
-Nursing home care is 24 hour nursing care.
-If a person is recovering from a hospital stay, illness, or experiencing Alzhimer’s type behavioral problems (ie decreased nutrition, increased wandering and memory loss, constant supervision required) nursing home care is a good option.
+Nursing home care is 24-hour nursing care.
+If a person is recovering from a hospital stay, illness, or experiencing Alzheimer’s type behavioral problems (ie decreased nutrition, increased wandering and memory loss, constant supervision required) nursing home care is a good option.

 How do I find out about activities provided for the resident?

 We strive to create social programs and individualized activities to match the capabilities and needs of each resident.
 This also has a powerful impact on the healing process of those residents involved in some type of rehabilitation.
 Specific activities include: musical performances, current events update, reading the newspaper, singing exercises, fitness activities, stretching exercises, religious meetings, outside entertainment, games, trivia, and history.
 We also strongly encourage families to participate with the residents in various activities.

 A monthly calendar is posted to keep residents informed of upcoming events such as birthday parties, movies, musical programs, family night, ice cream socials and other special events.
 We always welcome friends and families to visit and attend special events.

 How is the laundry done?
 Can family members take laundry home?